 Consumption of unhealthy foods, lack of exercise opportunities and other negative healthy cultures, has an adverse impact on a community.
-Increased access to exercise opportunities and healthy foods is a critical prevention strategy to alleviate this economic burden.
-12
+Increased access to exercise opportunities and healthy foods is a critical prevention strategy to alleviate this economic burden.13

-Low levels of physical activity are correlated with several disease conditions such as obesity, Type 2 Diabetes, cancer, stroke, hypertension, cardiovascular disease, and www.stateofobesity.org/healthcare-costs-obesity premature mortality.
-The physical activity goal set by Healthy People 2020 states that no more than 32.6% of the adult population (age 20+) report that they engages in no leisure-time physical activity.
-The table below provides food and physical activity data for the Mary Immaculate community.
+Low levels of physical activity are correlated with several disease conditions such as obesity, Type 2 Diabetes, cancer, stroke, hypertension, cardiovascular disease, and premature mortality.
+The physical activity goal set by Healthy People 2020 states that

-&lt;sup>10 www.healthypeople.gov, Access to Health Services
+11 www.healthypeople.gov, Access to Health Services